rebeccabilbro/rebeccabilbro.github.io/_posts/2019-02-22-on-style-and-choices.md

 Note that all of PEP 8 still leaves a surprising amount of detail open to choice!
 Here are some of my own personal preferences

 #### Imports
 Some people list imports alphabetically, other people just do it randomly.
-I really, really like to organize imports so that they taper, either up or down (I don't really care)"
+I really, really like to organize imports so that they taper, either up or down (I don't really care):

 ```python